 6. Amatsu-Mikaboshi (天津甕星): The “Dreaded Star of Heaven” is a Shinto God of Stars and one of the rare Shinto deities to be decisively portrayed as malevolent.
 He does not appear in the Kojiki but the Nihon Shoki mentions him as the last deity to resist the Kuni-Yuzuri.
 Historians have theorized that Amatsu-Mikaboshi was a god of stars worshiped by a tribe that resisted Yamato sovereignty.
 In some variant accounts, he is also called Kagaseo (香香背男).

 7. Ame-no-Futodama-no-Kami (天太玉神): One of the heavenly gods who prepared the Sasaki tree that lured Amaterasu out from the cave she was hiding in.
 (He prepared the jewels and mirror) He is also a god of divination, having famously “divined” that the plot to lure Amaterasu out would work.

 8. Ame-no-Hazuchio-no-Kami (天羽槌雄神): Also known as Shitori-no-Kami (倭文神), Ame-no-Hazuchio’s role in the Amano Iwato incident was to decorate the Sasaki tree with colorful bolts of cloth.
 He is worshipped as a god of all woven materials, in addition to being the ancestral god of the Shitori Clan.

 9. Ame-no-Hiboko-no-Mikoto (天日槍命): A legendary Silla prince who supposedly came to Japan during the third or fourth century.
 He is the ancestral god of Ancient Tajima Province (modern-day Hyōgo Prefecture).
 According to legend, he also brought with him several treasures when moving to Japan.

 10. Ame-no-Hoakari-no-Kami (天火明神): The God of Sunlight and Heat.
 There are contradictions within ancient Japanese texts as to whether he is an elder brother, or son of, Ninigi.
 The Sendai Kujihongi (先代旧事本紀) describes him as the same as Nigihayahi.

 11. Ame-no-Hohi-no-Kami (天穂日神): A son of Amaterasu and the second Amatsukami to be tasked with claiming the terrestrial lands during the Kuni-Yuzuri.
 Though recognized as the most heroic of the heavenly gods, he deflected to the side of the earthly gods.

 12. Ame-no-Iwatowake-no-Kami (天石門別神): The God of Gateways.
-One of three gods sent to deliver the current Imperial Regalia of Japan to Ise Grand Shrine, the other two gods being Omoikane and Ame-no-Tajikarao.
+One of three gods tasked with delivering the current Imperial Regalia of Japan to Ise Grand Shrine, the other two gods being Omoikane and Ame-no-Tajikarao.